 In 2005, football fields were added to the Boys & Girls Club Park to allow Vigo Youth Football to have a place to call home.
 This was at a cost of $358,000.

 In 2012, the Club moved from 220 North 3rd Street to 924 North 13th Street, the former Chauncey Rose School building.
 The sale of the 3rd Street building was finalized in 2016.
 Jeff Kochvar became the CPO from late August 2015-April 2018.
-In August 2018, the club welcomed Nate Green as the new CEO.
+Nate Green became the CEO from August 2018-August 2019.